Ensures human research is conducted ethically and responsibly.

 3.1.
 The HREC and CHEAN will review all applications for human research ethics at RMIT on behalf of the institution and in line with relevant codes, guidelines, legislation and RMIT policy and procedures.

 4.1.
-Amendments are required where researchers plan to vary any aspect of their approved project, including changes to the Chief Investigator or other investigators (including student investigators taking a leave of absence from their program), research participants, recruitment methods, research methods, research sites/locations, or an extension of approval.
+Amendments are required where researchers plan to vary any aspect of their approved project, including changes to the Principal Investigator or other investigators (including student investigators taking a leave of absence from their program), research participants, recruitment methods, research methods, research sites/locations, or an extension of approval.

 4.2.
 Researchers will gain approval for an amendment prior to implementing the change.